echo-karriere/web/README.md

 # echo karriere

-This is a simple website created for _echo karriere_, a career day for students in IT near Bergen.
-It's written in React with Typescript, and hosted at [echokarriere.no](https://echokarriere.no/) through Firebase.
+This is the front-end (aka website) for _echo karriere_; a career day for IT students in and around Bergen.
+It is written using a symphony of modern tools, most notably React, Gatsby, TailwindCSS and hosted using Netlify.

 ## Setup